 74Software's commitment to human rights extends to all employees, partners, and suppliers.
-The Company requires its partners and suppliers to uphold the same standards by signing the Partner and Supplier Charter and embedding practices that respect fundamental rights.
-Regular progress reports are published to ensure transparency, and the Company remains dedicated to continuously enhancing its practices through ongoing dialogue with stakeholders.
+The Group requires its partners and suppliers to uphold the same standards by signing Supplier and Partner Charter and embedding practices that respect fundamental rights.
+Regular progress reports are published to ensure transparency, and the company remains dedicated to continuously enhancing its practices through ongoing dialogue with its stakeholders.

 74Software is committed to upholding the fundamental rights of all employees, ensuring fair working conditions, and preventing adverse human rights impacts.
-To support this commitment, the Whistle-Blowing Procedure provides a secure
+To support this commitment, the Whistle-Blowing Procedure provides a secure and confidential mechanism for employees to report potential human rights violations, discrimination, or unethical behaviour without fear of retaliation.
+These policies apply to all employees across the Company's operations and are reinforced by countryspecific labour protections, collective agreements, and HR policies tailored to local regulations.